JuliaPoo/juliapoo.github.io/_posts/2022-6-11-seetf2022-author-writeup.md

 >
 > It's between `ps_3_0` and `ps_6_0` and I'm more familiar with `ps_3_0`.

-Now, you _can_ attempt to disasemble the pixel shader, but all the shaders I've found on github are wrong.
+Now, you _can_ attempt to disasemble the pixel shader, but all the disassemblers I've found on github are wrong.
 Attempting to reassemble with `D3DXAssembleShaderFromFile` will just yield a ton of errors.
 I actually tried to fork the project and fix the disassembly but it really wasn't worth the effort.

 However, the parsing of the constants used in the shader is trivial.
 I just patched the disassembler to give me the byte offsets to all these constants.
 These constants control various attributes of the scene, such as the render distance and colour.
 The idea is that the player can bytepatch these constants to display the full flag.